 Our dogs, and of course any type of pets we may have, undeniably hold a special place in our hearts.
 We only want what’s best for them, and they depend on us to make the right choices for them throughout their lives.
 They aren’t like humans – our children will someday grow up and not only be able to voice their opinions but ultimately be able to make their own decisions and care for themselves independently.

 That’s why our dogs and other pets are different.
 They can’t communicate their feelings or their desires through a spoken language.
 We can infer much of what they feel and what they want through their body language, as well as through barks and whimpers.
 At the end of the day though, a pet owner has to interpret what their dog wants as best as possible and ultimately make the important decisions for them.

 This is a touchy subject, let’s be upfront and make no mistake about it.
 What one pet owner believes is right may well be vastly different from the opinions of another.
-Barring extreme or inhumane circumstances – you know what they are – there is no right or wrong answer.
-A pet owner has to examine all of the evidence they have, weigh all of the options on the table, and ultimately trust their gut when it comes time to make a decision.
+Barring extreme or inhumane circumstances—you know what they are—there is no right or wrong answer.
+Pet owners have to examine all of the evidence they have, weigh all of the options on the table, and ultimately trust their gut when it comes to making decisions.
 You can’t look back with regret either, it will only drain you from the inside.
 You just have to know that you have done the best that you can for your dog and be content with that fact.